History of the album "The Queen Is Dead" by The Smiths

 Prerequisites

-History The Queen Is Dead starts in the middle 80s years when Smiths toured the UK: it was then that the guitarist Johnny Marr wrote the music for several songs that later appeared on the album ...
-The title of the record was inspired by the novel Hubert Selby Jr. "Last Exit to Brooklyn".
-The cover was decorated by a French actor Alain Delon: a frame from the movie was selected by the group 1964 of the year "Insumi".
+History The Queen Is Dead originates in the middle of 80-х of the years when Smiths toured the UK: that's when guitarist Johnny Marr wrote the music for several songs that later appeared on the album...
+The title of the record was inspired by the novel Hubert Selby Jr. "Last Turn to Brooklyn."
+The cover was graced by a French actor Alain Delon: the group chose a still from the film 1964 years "Insumi.".

-Produced by Marr himself, vocalist Morrisseyand also an engineer Stephen Street.
-Concerning Marra, then in his words - a huge influence on him at that time was Stooges, Velvet Underground, as well as Detroit garage rock.
-By the way: at that time the group had problems with the Rough Trade record label.
-But, fortunately, this did not prevent the Smiths from recording a first-class record!
+Production was handled by Marr himself, vocalist Morrisseyas well as an engineer Stephen Street.
+As for Marrahe said that he was greatly influenced by the period in which Stooges, Velvet Undergroundas well as Detroit garage rock.
+By the way: at that time the band had problems with the record label Rough Trade.
+But luckily that didn't stop the Smiths from making a first-class record!

-“The three of us had a great, very warm working relationship.
-We were about the same age, and were into similar things… In the studio, we felt as relaxed and comfortable as possible!”
-Street later recalled.
+"The three of us had a great, very warm working relationship.
+We were about the same age, and into similar things...
+We felt as relaxed and cosy as possible in the studio!" - Street later recalled.

 Recording